-Sharon Miles is the Director of CWCE’s Department of Adult Education and Literacy.
+Sharon is the Director of CWCE’s Department of Adult Education and Literacy.
 Hundreds of Rhode Islanders seek the assistance of the various programs offered in this department.
 Sharon manages the non-credit ESL programs, the GED Transitions Pathways Program, the Workplace Solutions Program, and the Statewide Transitions to College Policy Advocate.
 Sharon partners with other adult education providers to create a seamless system of services for adult learners.
 She is responsible for managing the grants that provide funding for many of these services, collaborates with RIDE and other adult education leaders to offer best practice models for students.
 In addition, Sharon is the GED Chief Examiner for CCRI’s Providence Campus and oversees the pre-testing and GED testing of people seeking a high school equivalency.

 Jaime oversees the divisions many non-credit distance learning programs in addition to several programs offered on-campus.
-These programs include the Teacher Assistant Training, Oncology Massage Training Program, Pet Assisted Therapy, SAT Prep, and Personal Enrichment Courses as well as the college's contract with the Department of Corrections.
+These programs include the Teacher Assistant Training, Hospital-based Massage Training Program, Pet Assisted Therapy, SAT Prep, and Personal Enrichment Courses as well as the college's contract with the Department of Corrections.
 As a member of the senior management team of the Center for Workforce and Community Education, Jaime oversees the Division's student information and reporting system as well as the website.
 He also contributes to the development and implementation of the division's vision, mission, and goals.